- Brand name

 Symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty in breathing; swelling of the face, lips, tongue or any other parts of the body; rash, itching or hives on the skin.

-Do not take Urex if you have severe kidney disease or have no urine output.
+Do not take Urex if you have severe kidney and liver disease or have no urine output.

 Do not give it to children unless your doctor has prescribed it.
 If the medicine is for a newborn child, tell your doctor if the baby was jaundiced.